Campfire Roasted Stuffed Red Peppers

 I figured that just because I was camping didn’t mean I needed to eat wieners and canned beans.
 It did mean giving a little extra thought and taking a few things into consideration.
 Weight, for one.
-We had an hour long, 650 meter assent to reach the lake.
-It was grueling, especially with a 40 pound pack on my back.
+We had an hour-long, 650-meter ascent to reach the lake.
+It was grueling, especially with a 40-pound pack on my back.
 The last thing I needed was extra weight.
 But what I did need was great food.

-The hike to Lindeman Lake is, an essentially, straight up hill assent.
-We passed huge boulders, crossed log bridges, tripped on slippery tree roots and weaved our way through rocks so close together that we could barely squeeze through.
-All this while scrambling up, what felt like, a completely vertical slope with, again what felt like, a 150 pound pack on my back.
-We journeyed to the far side of lake where the view is even more beautiful.
-Getting there required passing through some prime ankle twisting territory of fallen boulders from a rock slide.
+The hike to Lindeman Lake is, essentially, a straight-up hill ascent.
+We passed huge boulders, crossed log bridges, tripped on slippery tree roots, and weaved our way through rocks so close together that we could barely squeeze through.
+All this while scrambling up, what felt like, a completely vertical slope with, again what felt like, a 150-pound pack on my back.
+We journeyed to the far side of the lake where the view is even more beautiful.
+Getting there required passing through some prime ankle-twisting territory of fallen boulders from a rock slide.
 It was worth it.
 It is easily one of the most beautiful lakes I have ever seen.
 And the spot we camped, hidden a little into the trees, was perfectly secluded.

 Feta and Basil Stuffed Peppers

 This recipe is altered from the amazing stuffed peppers made by my good friend Gaile Guevara.

 - Red sweet tooth peppers (the ones from Celydon Farm at the Main Street Farmers Market are AMAZING!)